siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A1 Isotropy of the Exterior Shell as a Topologically Protected Energy Minimum.md

   - self-refraction
 ---

+> TO BE READ: rough AI draft pending detailed human review.

 # Appendix A1.
 Isotropy of the Exterior Shell as a Topologically Protected Energy Minimum

 Chapter 10 asserts that the exterior curl-flux of a net-chiral toroidal closure